jesusalber1/clurk/README.md

 TODO: Identify key with key id and support for multiple keys/certificates (NGINX layer).

 ## Patch
 The provided patch shows the changes for OpenSSL and NGINX source codes to support LURK.
+Note that the patch must be adapted to the actual paths.

 ## Configuration
 *This implementation uses OpenSSL 1.1.0h*